Frequently Asked Questions

 • The total cost for completing both projects is estimated to be $76.9 million:

-• The new Maintenance Operations Center: $64.2 million.
+• The new Public Works and Parks Operations Center: $64.2 million.

-• The city is proposing a 0.5% local sales tax to finance up to $76.9 milllion for the construction of the new Maintenance Operations Center and new License & Passport Center, plus interest and bond issuance costs.
+• The city is proposing a 0.5% local sales tax to finance up to $76.9 million for the construction of the new Public Works and Parks Operations Facility and new License and Passport Center, plus interest and bond issuance costs.
 This November, Roseville voters will consider whether to approve a 0.5% sales tax to fund each project.

-• The new Maintenance Operations Center will be located at the northwest corner of Lexington Avenue and Woodhill Drive, where the VFW, Veteran’s Park, and Lexington Shoppes are currently situated.
+• The new Public Works and Parks Operations Facility will be located at the northwest corner of Lexington Avenue and Woodhill Drive, where the VFW, Veteran’s Park, and Lexington Shoppes are currently situated.
 Shifting the maintenance center to the north side of Woodhill Drive allows for an expanded green space in the heart of the city’s civic campus.

-The new License & Passport Center will be located across the street from the new Maintenance Operations Center, at the southwest corner of Lexington Ave and Woodhill Drive.
+The new License and Passport Center will be located across the street from the new Operations Facility, at the southwest corner of Lexington Ave and Woodhill Drive.

 The VFW will be relocated to a new building next door to the new License & Passport Center.
 This arrangement allows for project phasing that will keep the VFW in continuous operations, with a dedicated parking and outdoor green space.